 - Working with outpatient rehab centers.
 When patients travel to us for care, they often do their physical therapy close to home.
 We’ve developed a protocol for physical therapy that I share with therapists from out of town, so you get the appropriate therapy as you recover.

 - Seeing patients in clinic.
-I work with Patrick Whitlock, MD, PhD, so I’ll see his patients throughout their care here.
+I work with Patrick Whitlock, MD, PhD, and do the preoperative teaching and help get you ready for surgery.

 - Making referrals.
 If you’ve come here first for care, we can recommend other specialists outside of Cincinnati Children’s who you may want to see for a second opinion.